74 Meanings

 Back to my knees?

-Third time in!
+Third time in

-I've been baptized by your voice that
+I've been baptized by a voice that.

 Half as high as heaven

-Half as clear as reason
+Half as clear as reason.

-Cold and black like silt on the riverbed
+Cold and black like silt on the riverbed.

-Just as neverending
+Just as never ending.

-Current's mouth below me
+Current's mouth below me.

-Opens up around me
+Opens up around me.

-Suggests and beckons all while swallowing
+Suggest and beckons all while swallowing.

-Surrounds and drowns, and wipes me away
+Surrounds and drowns and wipes me away.

-But I'm so comfortable
+But I'm so comfortable, so comfortable.

 How could I let this happen?